Blankscreen-exe/Blankscreen-exe/README.md

 Mentoring : [█████░░░░░] 50%
 ```

-I turn ambiguous ideas into production-ready software.
-Whether it's building internal tools, hobby projects, improving existing products, or rescuing fragile MVPs (yes, many AI-generated ones), I focus on making software reliable, maintainable, and genuinely useful for the people who use it.

-Turns out I'm the guy people call when things get messy so much so that people don't want to touch the hot pile of spaghetti code.
-Legacy systems, rushed MVPs, half-finished features, confusing business logic, or integrations that nobody wants to touch—those are usually the problems that end up on my desk.
+I turn ambiguous ideas and messy systems into production-ready software.

-I don't see myself as someone who simply writes code.
-My job is to reduce risk, solve business problems, and leave a project in a better state than I found it.
+I work across new products, internal tools, legacy systems, rushed MVPs, and yes, plenty of AI-generated spaghetti.
+I care less about simply writing code and more about reducing risk, untangling complexity, and leaving software in a better state than I found it.

+When something is fragile, confusing, half-finished, or nobody wants to touch it, it usually ends up on my desk.
-Outside client work, I enjoy exploring distributed systems, machine learning, developer tooling, automation, and the occasional rabbit hole that starts with "I wonder how this works..." and ends three days later with a prototype.

-I also enjoy teaching.
-I've run workshops, mentored aspiring developers, and helped engineers bridge the gap between writing code and building software that survives production.
+Outside client work, I explore distributed systems, machine learning, developer tooling, and automation.
+I also enjoy teaching and mentoring developers on the difference between writing code and building software that survives production.

 ```
                                                                                    .--.